jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/modules/week2_prompting.md

 ### Reflection:

-Theme 1: The Future of Work in the Age of AI
+The Future of Work in the Age of AI

-Impact on Human Roles: Based on Demis Hassabis’s insights, how might AI reshape traditional job roles, and what new opportunities or challenges could emerge for workers in fields like education, healthcare, or the arts?
+* Impact on Human Roles: Based on Demis Hassabis’s insights, how might AI reshape traditional job roles, and what new opportunities or challenges could emerge for workers in fields like education, healthcare, or the arts?
 How should society prepare for these shifts?
-Human-AI Collaboration: Hassabis likely discusses AI as a tool for augmenting human work.
+* Human-AI Collaboration: Hassabis likely discusses AI as a tool for augmenting human work.
 What are the ethical implications of humans and AI systems collaborating closely in professional settings?
 How can we ensure that human agency and creativity remain central?
-Economic Inequality: How might AI-driven automation exacerbate or mitigate economic inequality?
+* Economic Inequality: How might AI-driven automation exacerbate or mitigate economic inequality?
 Discuss potential strategies to ensure equitable access to AI-driven opportunities, especially in rural or underserved communities like those near Kenyon College.
-Education and Skill Development: What changes should educational institutions, like Kenyon College, make to prepare students for an AI-driven workforce?
+* Education and Skill Development: What changes should educational institutions, like Kenyon College, make to prepare students for an AI-driven workforce?
 Should liberal arts education adapt to emphasize skills that complement AI, such as critical thinking or emotional intelligence?
-Work-Life Balance: How might AI’s influence on productivity and efficiency, as discussed by Hassabis, affect work-life balance?
+* Work-Life Balance: How might AI’s influence on productivity and efficiency, as discussed by Hassabis, affect work-life balance?
 Could AI lead to shorter workweeks or, conversely, increased pressure to be “always on”?

 ## **Coding**